-

 • an interpretation in relation to technical and regulatory specifications.

-Since 2020, YesWeLab has been supporting manufacturers in the food, cosmetics and nutraceutical sectors in their vitamin and antioxidant analyses , guaranteeing reliable, rapid results that comply with quality requirements.
+Since 2020, YesWeLab has been supporting manufacturers in the food, cosmetics and nutraceutical sectors in their vitamin and antioxidant analyses , guaranteeing reliable, fast results that comply with quality requirements.

 Other analyses we perform